Defined Names

 ,#

 , etc.).
-If the entered name does not meet the rules, the system will prompt an error. - Update defined names: If you need to modify an already defined name, you can reopen the “Define Name” editing panel, select the name to be modified, and edit it.
-After modification, click “OK” to save the changes.
+If the entered name does not comply with the rules, the system will prompt an error. - Updating Defined Names: If you need to modify an existing defined name, you can reopen the "Define Name" edit panel, select the name you want to modify, and edit it.
+After making changes, click "OK" to save the changes.

-- Remove defined names: If a defined name is no longer needed, you can select it in the “Define Name” editing panel and click the “Delete” button to remove it.
+- Deleting Defined Names: If a defined name is no longer needed, you can select it in the "Define Name" edit panel and click the "Delete" button to delete it.
 After deletion, the related formulas will no longer be valid.

-- Use across worksheets: Defined names can be used in different worksheets within the same workbook, but you need to pay attention to the uniqueness of the names.
+- Cross-Worksheet Usage: Defined names can be used across different worksheets within the same workbook, but you need to pay attention to the uniqueness of names.
 If the same name is defined in different worksheets, it may lead to reference confusion.

-- Naming conventions: It is recommended to use meaningful names and avoid overly short or vague names for better understanding and maintenance by other users.
+- Naming Conventions: It is recommended to use meaningful names and avoid overly short or vague names to facilitate understanding and maintenance by other users.

-- Debugging formulas: If you encounter problems when using defined names, you can check whether the name is correct, whether the reference range is accurate, and whether there are any name conflicts.
-You can view all defined names and their reference ranges through the “Name Manager” panel.
+- Debugging Formulas: If you encounter issues when using defined names, you can check whether the names are correct, whether the reference ranges are accurate, and whether there are any name conflicts.

-- Scope of use: Defined names can be set at the workbook level or worksheet level.
-Workbook-level names can be used throughout the workbook, while worksheet-level names can only be used in specific worksheets.
+- Scope of Use: Defined names can be set at the workbook level or worksheet level.
+Workbook-level names can be used throughout the entire workbook, while worksheet-level names can only be used within specific worksheets.

 Facade API